 - Research Interests/Specializations

-Modern architecture; vernacular architecture; infrastructures and public works; historic preservation; media studies; anthropology; demography; human rights; public policy; Spanish and European studies.
+Modern architecture; vernacular architecture; infrastructures and public works; historic preservation; media studies; anthropology; demography; human rights; material culture; public policy; rural areas; Spanish and European studies.

 - M.S. in Historic Preservation, Columbia University, 2016

 - Professional Degree in Architecture, Universidad Politécnica de Madrid, 2012

 The work of Alberto Sanchez-Sanchez explores the conception of rurality and its architectural implications in modern Spain (1939-present).
 His areas of interest include modern and vernacular architecture, infrastructures and public works, historic preservation, anthropology, demography, human rights, material culture, and public policy.

 Alberto holds a professional degree in Architecture from Universidad Politécnica de Madrid, Spain, where he was awarded the 2012 National Award for Excellence in Academic Performance in Architecture, Third Prize (Premio Nacional de Fin de Carrera en Arquitectura, Tercer Premio).
 He also holds a Master of Science in Historic Preservation from Columbia University, where he studied as a Fulbright scholar.
 His master’s thesis explored the effects of depopulation on Spanish rural heritage, the conception of rurality within the political discourse of the European Union, and the effects this construction has had on the definition of rural development policies.
 His work received the Historic Preservation Faculty Award for Outstanding Thesis, the Cleo and James Marston Fitch Thesis Award, and the William Kinne Fellows Prize.